matfish2/vue-formular/README.md

     * `items` same as in `vf-select`

 * `vf-file` - Presentation only.
 For funcitonality you can use an ajax file uploader, such as [AjaxFileUpload](https://github.com/davgothic/AjaxFileUpload)
 * `vf-submit` - Submit button in a row wrapper, floated to the right.
+Will be disabled when the form is in pristine state

   * `text` `string` `optional` Button text.
 Default: 'Submit'